avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-1-RadioButton.md

 ### 17.1.
 RadioButtons

 A [`RadioButton`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/RadioButton.html) is a button that can be selected or not selected.
-The `RadioButton` cannot be "unselected" once selected.
+The `RadioButton` cannot be "deselected" once it's selected.
+To deselect it, select another radiobutton in the same radiobutton group

 You create a `RadioButton` using its constructor.
 Here is a `RadioButton` instantiation example: